Late August or early September, students head back to school. As parents, we want our children to have a positive experience in school.

-The source of the words on the ditto is unknown, as is its date of origin; however, the ideas it has are timeless.
+The source of the words on one ditto is unknown, as is its date of origin; however, the ideas it presents are timeless.

-In a world where people are trying to identify good teaching and what makes a good teacher; these ideas, from the 1980’s or earlier, identify the same points that some people are making today.
+In a world where people are trying to identify good teaching as well as what makes a good teacher, these ideas from the 1980’s or earlier identify the same points that some people are making today.

 GOOD TEACHING IS GOING ON —

 - If the children seem devoid of tension, if they are free in speaking, expressing opinions, moving.

 - If the pupils seem to regard the teacher as a friend, rather than as a taskmaster.

 - If there is some humor, some laughter, when appropriate.